Lockheed P-80 Shooting Star: U.S. Army Air Force service

 The Shooting Star began to enter service in late 1944 with 12 pre-production YP-80As, one of which was destroyed in the accident in which Burcham was killed.
-A 13th YP-80A was modified to the sole F-14 photo reconnaissance model and lost in a December crash.
+A 13th YP-80A was modified to the sole F-14 photo reconnaissance model; it was lost in a December crash.

-Four were sent to Europe for operational testing (demonstration, familiarization, and possible interception roles), two to England and two to the 1st Fighter Group at Lesina Airfield, Italy, but when test pilot Major Frederic Borsodi was killed in a crash caused by an engine fire while demonstrating a YP-80A (44-83026) at RAF Burtonwood, Lancashire, England, on 28 January 1945, the YP-80A was temporarily grounded.

-Before World War II ended, however, two American pre-production Lockheed YP-80A Shooting Star fighter jets saw limited service in Italy with the USAAF on reconnaissance, in February and March 1945.
-Because of delays in delivery of production aircraft, the Shooting Star saw no actual combat during the conflict.
+Four aircraft were sent to Europe for operational testing (demonstration, familiarization, and possible interception roles), two to England and two to the 1st Fighter Group at Lesina Airfield, Italy, but when test pilot Major Frederic Borsodi was killed in a crash caused by an engine fire while demonstrating a YP-80A (44-83026) at RAF Burtonwood, Lancashire, England, on 28 January 1945, the YP-80A was temporarily grounded.
+Before World War II ended, however, two pre-production YP-80A aircraft saw limited service in Italy with the USAAF, flying reconnaissance missions during February and March 1945.
+Because of delays in the delivery of production aircraft, the P-80 saw no actual combat during the conflict.

-The initial production order was for 344 P-80As after USAAF acceptance in February 1945.
+The initial production order for 1,000 P-80As was received after USAAF acceptance in February 1945.
 A total of 83 P-80s had been delivered by the end of July 1945 and 45 assigned to the 412th Fighter Group (later redesignated the 1st Fighter Group) at Muroc Army Air Field.
-Production continued after the war, although wartime plans for 5,000 were quickly reduced to 2,000 at a little under $100,000 each.
-A total of 1,714 single-seat F-80A, F-80B, F-80C, and RF-80s were manufactured by the end of production in 1950, of which 927 were F-80Cs (including 129 operational F-80As upgraded to F-80C-11-LO standards).
-However, the two-seat TF-80C, first flown on 22 March 1948, became the basis for the T-33 trainer, of which 6,557 were produced.
+Shortly after the end of the end of the conflict, production of the P-80 was sharply curtailed, the wartime plans for 5,000 aircraft being reduced down to 2,000 aircraft at a unit cost that was a little under $100,000 each.
+By spring 1946, the USAAF was operating 301 P-80s, almost all of which based in the continental United States.

 On 27 January 1946, Colonel William H. Councill flew a P-80 nonstop across the U.S. to make the first transcontinental jet flight.
 He completed the 2457 mi run between Long Beach and New York in 4:13:26 hrs at an average speed of 584 mph, aided by the upper-level westerly winds, to set a Fédération Aéronautique Internationale record.
 The P-80B prototype, modified as a racer and designated P-80R, was piloted by Colonel Albert Boyd to a world air speed record of 623.73 mph (1,004.2 km/h) on 19 June 1947.

+A total of 1,714 single-seat F-80A, F-80B, F-80C, and RF-80s were manufactured by the end of production in 1950, of which 927 were F-80Cs (including 129 operational F-80As upgraded to F-80C-11-LO standards).
+However, the two-seat TF-80C, first flown on 22 March 1948, became the basis for the T-33 trainer, of which 6,557 were produced.